 1 1/2 cups almond milk (coconut, oat and rice milk work well too)

 1/2 heaped tsp ginger powder

 1/2 heaped tsp fennel powder

 Pre-heat the oven to 200 degrees Celsius and prepare two baking trays with a grease-proofing method of your choice.

-In a large bowl, add the flour and ghee, using your hands to combine the ghee and flour until the mixture resembles bread crumbs.
+In a large bowl, add the flour and oil, using your hands to combine the oil and flour until the mixture resembles bread crumbs.

 Make a well in the centre and now add the milk, raisins and spices.

 Again using your hands, from the sides of the bowl, fold the mixture into the centre well and keep gently folding until all the ingredients are well combined.
 Please use gentle pressure and don't overwork the dough as this will make the scones dense and low-rising.